zsonbi/LogDelta/demo/label_investigation/README.md

-## LogDelta Demo
+## LogDelta Demo - Hadoop Dataset

-This folder contains materials related to the demo, showcasing how to use LogDelta for analyzing log data.
-The demo provides both visual and written explanations.
+This demo showcases how to use LogDelta for analyzing log data from [Hadoop](https://github.com/logpai/loghub/tree/master/Hadoop) hosted by [loghub](https://github.com/logpai/loghub).

 ### What's Included